 - Coating thinness.
-One key reason we chose the PVD process was because the thin coating of PVD color allowed the beauty and fine brushing of the stainless steel to show through on the products.
-The thin coating of PVD also eliminated the dimensional changes that can occur when using traditional thick coatings.
+One key reason we chose the PVD process was because the thin coating of PVD colour allowed the beauty and fine brushing of the stainless steel to show through on the products.
+The thin coating of PVD also eliminated the dimensional changes that occur when using traditional thick coatings.

 - Durability.
 PVD coating is extremely hard, giving the products a much higher scratch resistance.

 - Sustainability.
 It's environmentally friendly, as there are no toxic byproducts in the PVD process, unlike other alternative coating processes, such as powder coating or electro-plating.

 Image 1: The Splash Lab: TSL-881 Capacitive sensor tap and TSL-470 Wall mounted soap dispenser

 Image 2: Tudor Blake Bay watch with PVD-treated steel case via tudorwatch.comImage 3: Bottles Wine Bar, London using The Splash lab products